 Dr. Gibbs married Helen Mabel Collins in Toronto on the 29th of October, 1936.
-She was born in 1915, the daughter of Roy Ellsworth Collins and Mabel Eleanor Jane Currey.
+Mrs. Gibbs was born in 1915, the eldest of 5 children born to Roy Ellsworth Collins and Mabel Eleanor Jane Currey.
 Her father was Department Manager at the Robert Simpson Company, but he had died on the 1st of September, 1934.
 Mrs. Gibbs siblings were; Robert, Arthur, Jean and Barbara.
-At the time of their marriage, Dr. Gibbs resided at 529 Strathmore Blvd. and his wife lived at 37 Keystone Ave., in Toronto with her parents.
-Mrs. Gibbs had a younger brother named Robert.
-Dr. Gibbs remarried in 1941.
-It is unknown what happened to his first wife.
+At the time of their marriage, Dr. Gibbs resided at 529 Strathmore Blvd. and his wife lived at 37 Keystone Ave., in Toronto with her mother.
+Dr. and Mrs. Gibbs divorced.

 His career as a lay-out artist was re-routed with the call of World War II.
 Dr. Gibbs enlisted on August 23rd, 1940 with the Royal Canadian Army Medical Corps and he trained as a nursing orderly.
 Dr. Gibbs was seconded to the Royal Canadian Air Force.
 He transferred there officially on November 16th, 1940.
 He took training to be a radiographer.
 For the next 6 years he traveled to field hospitals throughout Canada and Europe.
 When he was discharged on February 16, 1946, he held the rank of Flight Sergeant.

 Before entering the University of Western Ontario in the fall of 1946, Dr. Gibbs was a traveling wool salesman in Quebec and Ontario.
 Once at the University of Western Ontario, he pursued a pre-medical science course of studies.
-He completed his degree in the fall of 1948 and graduated with his M.D. degree on the 31st of May, 1952.
+Dr. Gibbs completed his degree in the fall of 1948 and graduated with his M.D. degree on the 31st of May, 1952.
 While in university he served on the Hippocratic Council and the Student Council.
 He was a member of the Honor Society and Editor-In-Chief of the Western Ontario University Medical Journal.
 Dr Gibbs interned in Toronto.

-On December 16, 1958, he retired from the R.C.A.F. to set up a medical practice in Dresden, Ontario.
+On December 16, 1958, he retired from the R.C.A.F. to set up a medical practice in Dresden.